NOAA Fisheries/Marine Mammal Laboratory biologists Heather Ziel and Erin Siek reading brands on California sea lions at San Miguel Island, California.

 California sea lions have fully rebounded under the protection of the Marine Mammal Protection Act (MMPA), with their population on the West Coast reaching carrying capacity in 2008 before unusually warm ocean conditions reduced their numbers, according to the first comprehensive population assessment of the species.

-The sea lion population is healthy and robust, the new research found, and its recovery over the past several decades reflects an important success for the MMPA.
+The sea lion population is healthy and robust, the 2018 study found, and its recovery over the past several decades reflects an important success for the MMPA.
 The landmark 1972 legislation recognized marine mammals as a central element of their ocean ecosystems, setting population goals based on levels that would contribute to the health and stability of those ecosystems.

 The MMPA calls those levels the Optimum Sustainable Population (OSP), and provides options for states to take over management of species that have reached their OSP.